19hours/sg-statutes/Acts/Human Organ Transplant Act.md

 (b) the appointment, functions, responsibilities and procedures of transplant ethics committees; and

-(c) the preparation and the submission of such documents as may be prescribed.
+(c) the preparation and the submission of such documents as may be prescribed .

-[1/2004 wef 01/07/2004]
+[1/2004]

 FIRST SCHEDULE

 Section 2

-organs for the purposes of act other than parts iv and iva
+Organs for the Purposes of Act Other Than Parts Iv and Iva

 (1) The kidney\.